Decontamination: The Role Played in Safeguarding Worker Health and Safety

 Combined Decontamination Process

 There are instances when physical decontamination is inadequate, in this case, chemical decontamination must be done as well to ensure the complete removal of all contaminants from a worker’s PPE, and other equipment used at the hazardous worksite.

 Where Can You Learn More About Decontamination?

 This article gives an overview for employers and employees to understand the importance of decontamination in safeguarding the health of workers in an occupational setting, especially in hazardous worksites.
-To learn more and gain an in-depth understanding, enroll today in our 40-Hour HAZWOPER Online Training Course.
-If you are already certified, then you can refresh your training with our 8-Hour HAZWOPER Refresher Training Course.
+To learn more and gain an in-depth understanding, enroll today in our OSHA 40-Hour HAZWOPER Training course.
+If you are already certified, then you can refresh your training with our OSHA 8-Hour HAZWOPER Refresher Training course.
 All our courses are updated regularly and use modern teaching methods to make training effective.